 |

-Weighted Postal Shipment: ancient term for a postal shipment containing valuables (precursor to the insured letter) |
+Weighted postal shipment: ancient term for a postal shipment containing valuables (precursor to the insured letter) |

-Letter Telegram: telegram with a reduced fee for which the delivery was not made by an express courier but by letter post |
+Letter telegram: telegram with a reduced fee for which the delivery was not made by an express courier but by letter post |

 |